payamazadi/payamswebsite/content/posts/2021-05-25---Are Code Tests a Good Idea for you.md

 ---
-title: "Are code tests a good idea for your software engineering team?"
+title: "Are code tests a good idea for your interviewing software engineerings?"
 date: "2021-05-25T22:40:32.169Z"
 template: "post"
 draft: false